s-j/hpstr-jekyll-theme/_posts/2018-09-18-openai-gym-on-windows-10.md

 it will shortly prompt an address you can paste into your browser.

-Create a new notebook by clicking "New" and then "gym", and add something like this:
+Finally, create a new notebook by clicking "New" and then "gym", and add something like this:

 ```python
 import gym